 Use the following options to view and modify the active directory selected in the Open from Folder field:

-Option Description Up One Level icon Select this button to display the parent directory of the active directory shown in the Open from Folder field.
-Delete (icon) Select this button to delete a folder from the active directory.
-Create Folder icon Select this button to create a new folder in the active directory.
-Name/Type/Modified Displays the active directory, which is the one that is listed in the Open from Folder field.
+Option Description Up One Level icon Click this button to display the parent directory of the active directory shown in the Open from Folder field.
+Delete icon Click this button to delete a folder from the active directory.
+Create Folder icon Click this button to create a new folder in the active directory.
+Name/Type/Modified Display the active directory, which is the one that is listed in the Open from Folder field.
 The file type and last modified date display to the right of the folder or file in the Name list.
-Filter Applies a filter to the results displayed in the active directory contents.
+Filter Apply a filter to the results displayed in the active directory contents.